statOmics/SGA2020/pages/Identification.md

 ##### 2. Pyrococcus - Peptide Shaker - Uniprot search

-Users familiar with R are advised to download the notebook [assessDecoys.Rmd](https://raw.githubusercontent.com/statOmics/SGA2020/gh-pages/assets/assessDecoys.Rmd)  and to alter it for the analysis.

 Do the analysis for the search MSGF+, X!Tandem, OMSSA and Peptide Shaker scores based on all Pyrococcus proteins in a search against all pyrococcus peptides in Uniprot (data/identification/pyroUniprot.mzid).

 What do you observe explain.
 [1.4.b]